 Contents

-Introduction: Christianity beyond Theology
+Introduction: Christianity beyond Theology by the Editors

 Defining a new approach to the study of Christians, and how it differs from traditional scholarship on the Christian religion.